nerdschoolbergen/modern-javascript-and-web-apis/exercise2/README.md

 ## 2.1 Discussing a _resource_

 When working with REST, we often talk about _resources_.
 We say we want to _make a REST API for a resource_.
 What is a resource?
 A resource is an entity we make REST operations for.
 We can have many resources in our application.
-In this workshop, _tv show_ and _review_ is our _resources_.
+In this workshop, _tv show_ and _review_ are our _resources_.
 In this exercise, our resource is _tv show_.

 The urls we use for a REST API reflect our _resources_ along with the correct _http verb_.
 For example, above we listed a set of operations we will learn in this exercise.
 The following is how we expect to implement and use our REST API for the tv show resource: